proycon/analiticcl/README.md

 context-aware.
 You can use the ``--max-ngram-order`` parameter to set the maximum n-gram order you want to consider.
 Any setting above 1 enables a language modelling component in Analiticcl, which requires a frequency list of n-grams as input (using ``--lm``).

+### Background Lexicon

+We can not understate the importance of the background lexicon (``--corpus`` parameter) to reduce false positives.
+Analiticcl will eagerly attempt to match your test input to whatever lexicons you provide.
+This demands a certain degree of completeness in your lexicons.
+If your lexicon contains a relatively rare word like "boulder" and not a more common word like "builder", then analiticcl will happily suggest all instantes of "builder" to be "boulder".
+The risk for this increases as the allowed edit distances increase.

+Such background lexicons should also contain morphological variants and not just lemma.
+Ideally it is derived automatically from a fully spell-checked corpus.

+Analiticcl **will not** work for you if you just specify it some small lexicons and no complete enough background lexicons, unless you are sure your test texts have a very constrained limited vocabulary.

 ## Data Formats